STB1019/Blindo2023/README.md

 The project was accomplished with Raspberry Pi 3, a single-board computer entirely programmed in Python.

 Project members:
-•	Diego Berardi
+•	Enrico Brambilla
-•	Massimiliano Tummolo
+•	Stefano Fontana
-•	Samuele Ponzin
+•	Stefano Molari
-•	Yari Bussi (referent) yaribussi@ieee.org
+•	Elena Tonini (referent) elena.tonini@ieee.org
-•	Simone Caldarella (observer)

-ATTENZIONE:
-Seguire le istruzioni del file StaticParameter per switchare tra le versioni Linux/Windows
+ATTENTION:
+Follow the instructions in the StaticParameter file to switch between Linux/Windows versions